holochain/bootstrap/README.md

 cryptographic integrity and authenticity proof (signature).

-This allows all agents using the bootstrap service to redundantly verify the
+This allows all agents using the bootstrap service to redundantly verify the data for themselves which is an important hedge against a compromised service.

 ### KV keys